RV Tips for Beginners

-As the weather warms up, RV owners and renters will be taking the road in record numbers.
+New RV owners and renters will be taking the road in record numbers.
 What’s not to love?
-It’s a great way to vacation with the family and stick to your budget, it’s a fantastic getaway built for two and even solo travelers (have dog, will drive) can get in on the fun and meet tons of people at parks along the way.
+It’s a great way to social-distance vacation—or workation—with the family and stick to your budget, a fantastic getaway built for two, and even solo travelers (have dog, will drive) can get in on the fun.

 If you’re new to traveling by RV, know that what essentially feels like a large SUV does come with a bit of a learning curve.
 Don’t worry, though: it’s much easier than you think, and with these RV tips for beginners you can progress quickly to “seasoned RV traveler.”